• Home

 Islington

 Please note: The social prescribers are not clinicians and they have a non-clinical role in supporting young people to improve their social, emotional, and mental health by connecting them to community services.
+The service does not include clinical intervention and so works at a lower level of need.

 Eligibility Criteria